Sinhalite (horse): 2016: three-year-old season

 Sinhalite began her second season at Kyoto on 17 January when she won the Kobai Stakes over 1400 metres.
 On 5 March she was stepped up in class for the Grade 3 Tulip Sho (a major trial race for the Oka Sho) over 1600 metres at Hanshin Racecourse and started the 4.6/1 second favourite behind Jeweler.
 Sinhalite produced a strong finish and won by a nose from Jeweler with the 40/1 outsider Lavender Valley in third place.
 In the Oka Sho at the same track on 10 April the filly started 3.9/1 second choice in the betting behind the 2015 juvenile champion Major Emblem, with Jeweler third in the market.
 After being settled in mid-division she produced a strong run on the outside and took the lead 100 metres from the finish but was caught on the line and beaten a nose by Jeweler.

 On 22 May Sinhalite was stepped up in distance for the Yushun Himba over 2400 metres at Tokyo Racecourse and, with Jeweler sidelined by injury, she started a strong favourite against seventeen opponents.
 The best fancied of here rivals were Cecchino (winner of the Flora Stakes), Angel Face (Flower Cup), At The Seaside (third in the Oka Sho), Denko Ange (Artemis Stakes) and Rottenmeier.
 The favourite raced towards the rear of the field and the outsider Dantsu Pendant set a steady pace and still had a great deal of ground to make up on the final turn.
 Sinhalite wove her way through the field before finally obtaining a clear run in the last 50 metres and won by a neck and half a length from Cecchino and Biche.
 After the race Kenichi Ikezoe said "We missed a beat coming out of the gate and had to race further back than intended in the early stages, but we were able to recover some ground along the way.
 I was instructed by the trainer to save as much ground as possible since we had a good chance in the race from a good inside draw, so I didn’t attempt to go wide, squeezing our way between horses instead.
 Once escaping the crowd, she responded really well and switched into gear".

 After a summer break of almost four months, Sinhalite returned to action in the Rose Stakes (a major trial for the Shuka Sho) over 1800 metres at Hanshin on 18 September.
 Starting the 0.6/1 favourite on heavy ground she caught the front-running outsider Crocosmia in the final stride and won by a nose.
 Her old rivals enko Ange, Jeweler, At The Seaside and Lavender Valley finished unplaced.
 The filly was being prepared for a run in the Shuka Sho when she sustained a tendon injury to her left foreleg and did not race competitively again.

+Racing form

+Sinhalite won five races and finished second once in six starts.
+This data is available based on JBIS and netkeiba.